DikshithaAnand/Portfolio-diks/README.md

 npm run build
 ```

 > Note :This is my portfolio for your references.
 Add your own details accordingly.
+Feel free to use this and modify the changes required.

 ## Author